roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

    Figure 2.
 Input ab1 files inside the parent directory, :code:`./tmp/`.

 :ref:`Figure_2<SangerAlignment_file_structure_complex>` shows the file naming regulation and directory hierarchy.
 In this example, the parent directory is :code:`extdata` and the directories in first layer are :code:`Allolobophora_chlorotica` and :code:`Drosophila_melanogaster`.
 All target **AB1** files need to be inside parent directory but it is not necessary to put them in the same level of directory. sangeranalyseR will recursively search all files with **.ab1** file extension and automatically group reads with the same contig name.
 The direction of reads in each contig will be grouped by matching :code:`suffixForwardRegExp` and :code:`suffixReverseRegExp` with filenames.
 Therefore, it is important to carefully select :code:`suffixForwardRegExp` and :code:`suffixReverseRegExp`.
-The bad file naming and wrong regex matching might accidentally include reverse reads into the forward read list or vice versa, which will make the program generate totally wrong results.
+The bad file naming regulation and wrong regex matching might accidentally include reverse reads into the forward read list or vice versa, which will make the program generate totally wrong results.
 Therefore, users should have a consistent naming strategy.
 In this example, :code:`"_[0-9]*_F.ab1$"`, :code:`"_[0-9]*_R.ab1$"` for matching forward and reverse reads are highly suggested and are used as default.
 It is a good habit to index your reads in the same contig group because there might be more than one read that are in the forward or reverse direction.

 .. _sangeranalyseR_filename_convention_SangerAlignment:
 .. figure::  ../image/sangeranalyseR_filename_convention.png